 It’s hard to believe it’s February already and we’re back in the swing of a new calendar year.
+But what does this mean for project management and delivery?

 That means it’s seven months into any projects started in the new financial year, with five months to go until the next one starts.